How did The Minimalist Lifestyle Movement begin?

 Minimalism in Architecture and Interior Design

 Architects such as Ludwig Mies van der Rohe and John Pawson embraced minimalism in their designs.
-They prioritized functionality, clean lines, and the use of natural light to create serene and uncluttered spaces.
+They prioritized functionality, clean lines, and natural light to create serene, uncluttered spaces.

-In the 1960s, the art movement of minimalism emerged, which focused on using minimal elements in art, such as simple geometric shapes and neutral colors.
+In the 1960s, the art movement of minimalism emerged, focusing on the use of minimal elements, such as simple geometric shapes and neutral colors.

 This art movement influenced the design and architecture industry, which then led to the emergence of minimalism in other areas, including lifestyle.